pauljonescodes/Rutgers-University-Notes/Philosophy/Theory of Knowledge.md

     -   Perhaps no false assumptions?
     -   Today we'll see a more sophisticated version of this.

-### Defeasibility Theories and Objective Defeaters
+### Defeasibility Theories and Objective Defeaters {#defeasibility-theories-and-objective-defeaters}

 -   Before Harman, there is another tradition that Harman criticizes.
     -   The theory was the "defeasibility theory."